Tien Chiu

 The advantage to threading up straight draw on 24 shafts, with a 24-thread repeat, is that I can control each warp thread in the repeat separately and can therefore weave just about anything, provided it repeats every 24 threads.

 I would be happy sampling just with these colors/pattern, but will probably work up a lot more drafts before settling on something.
-This is because I’m leaving on an 11-day trip to visit relatives (mine and Mike’s) on Sunday and won’t have access to the loom or my yarns, so playing on the computer is all I can do (well, besides catching up on John Varley novels, and knitting socks).
+This is because I’m leaving on an 11-day trip to visit relatives (mine and B.’s) on Sunday and won’t have access to the loom or my yarns, so playing on the computer is all I can do (well, besides catching up on John Varley novels, and knitting socks).

 Speaking of which, this blog will go on semi-hiatus starting Sunday, as I’m not sure when I’ll have Internet access.